-Courses at the Kent Archaeological Field School for 2022 will include:
+Courses at the Kent Archaeological Field School for 2023 will include:

-Field Walking and Map Analysis (TBA)
+Field Walking and Map Analysis (Spring Bank Holiday Sat May 27th to Monday May 29th)

 Field work at its most basic involves walking across the landscape recording features seen on the ground.
 On this weekend course we are concerned with recognising and recording artefacts found within the plough soil.
 These include flint tools, Roman building material, pottery, glass and metal artefacts.
 One of the uses of field walking is to build up a database for large-scale regional archaeological surveys.
 We will consider the importance of regressive map analysis as part of this procedure.
 The course will cover: